Boys Game Format

 Personal fouls are to be taken seriously.
 In addition to the NFHS rules, any player or coach who uses derogatory or profane language (starting with “damn”) on the field or bench, whether addressing a player, coach or referee may receive: first offense, 1 to 3-minute non-releasable unsportsmanlike conduct penalty; second offense a 3-minute non-releasable expulsion foul.

-The top four teams from each division will qualify for the playoffs based on the following criteria:
+The teams from each division will qualify for the playoffs based on the following criteria:

-- In the event of a points standings tie playoff spots will be based on head-to- head match-ups.
+- In the event of a points standings tie playoff spots will be based on head-to-head match-up first.

 - In the event of a tie on both criteria 1 and 2 the playoff spot will be awarded to the team that allowed the fewest goals during the season.